-1.2.1 Definitions and explanations concerning the general terminology of the Rules are given in Part I "Classification".
+1.2.1 Definitions and explanations concerning the general terminology of these Rules are given in Part I "Classification".

-For the purpose of the present Part, the following definitions and explanations have been adopted.
+For the purpose of this Part, the following definitions and explanations have been adopted.
 Rolling amplitude is an assumed calculated rolling amplitude.